Toronto Star

 The Toronto Star is a Canadian English-language broadsheet daily newspaper.
-The newspaper is the country's largest daily newspaper by circulation.
 It is owned by Toronto Star Newspapers Limited, a subsidiary of Torstar Corporation and part of Torstar's Daily News Brands division.

 The newspaper was established in 1892 as the Evening Star and was later renamed the Toronto Daily Star in 1900, under Joseph E. Atkinson.
 Atkinson was a major influence in shaping the editorial stance of the paper, with the paper reflecting his principles until his death in 1948.
 His son-in-law, Harry C. Hindmarsh, shared those principles as the paper's longtime managing editor while also helping to build circulation with sensational stories, bold headlines and dramatic photos.
 The paper was renamed the Toronto Star in 1971 and introduced a Sunday edition in 1977.

 History

 The Star was created in 1892 by striking Toronto News printers and writers, led by future mayor of Toronto and social reformer Horatio Clarence Hocken, who became the newspaper's founder, along with another future mayor, Jimmy Simpson.

 The Star was first printed on Toronto World presses, and at its formation, The World owned a 51 percent interest in it as a silent partner.
 That arrangement only lasted for two months, during which time it was rumoured that William Findlay "Billy" Maclean, The World's proprietor, was considering selling the Star to the Riordon family.
 After an extensive fundraising campaign among the Star staff, Maclean agreed to sell his interest to Hocken.

 The paper did poorly in its first few years.
 Hocken sold out within the year, and several owners followed in succession until railway entrepreneur William Mackenzie bought it in 1896.
 Its new editors, Edmund E. Sheppard and Frederic Thomas Nicholls, moved the entire Star operation into the same building used by the magazine Saturday Night.